tahajaiti/STARTUP-SOFALON/README.md

-# SOFALON Website Showcase
+# SOFALO Website Showcase

-Welcome to SOFALON website project!
+Welcome to SOFALO website project!
 This website was created to allow users to browse, filter, and purchase products in a visually appealing and responsive interface.
 Administrators can manage the product catalog and view performance metrics, while users can browse products, manage their cart, and complete purchases.

 ## Deployed site with Vercel
 https://sofalonstartup.vercel.app/